Limitations in all cloud providers

 Cloud Volumes ONTAP deployment must not be modified from your cloud provider’s console

 Changes to a Cloud Volumes ONTAP system’s configuration from your cloud provider’s console results in an unsupported configuration.
-Any changes to the Cloud Volumes ONTAP resources that Cloud Manager creates and manages can impact system stability and Cloud Manager’s ability to manage the system.
+Any changes to the Cloud Volumes ONTAP resources that BlueXP creates and manages can impact system stability and BlueXP’s ability to manage the system.

 Cloud provider snapshots must not be used for your backup and recovery plans